-walking nature's path with a light heart & eyes open to beauty - won't you join me?
+Wandering nature's path with a light heart and eyes open to beauty.
+Won't you join me?

 Anything that has to do with nature floats me into the best mood, if I am out in it all the better !